-Play proceeds in turns, each with several phases (see p.
-2).
-When the first player finishes his turn, the player to his left takes a turn, and so on.
+Play proceeds in turns, each with several phases (see below).
+When the first player finishes a turn, the player to the left takes a turn, and so on.

-The first player to reach Level 10 wins . . . but you must reach Level 10 by killing a monster, unless a card specifically allows you to win another way.
+The first player to reach Level 10 wins . . . but you must reach Level 10 by killing a monster or turning in Food Tokens, unless a card specifically allows you to win another way.